JGoutin/compilertools/readme.md

 * Ability to force the use of an API (openMP, ...)
 * Add it as an option in *setuptools* (or eventually merge it in *setuptools*).
 * Since this module get many informations on CPU, give possibility to users to access them easily as a dict.
-* Add support for more compilers (Intel, Clang, ...).
-The aim is to support all compilers availables with *distutils* and *numpy.distutils*.
+* Add support for more compilers (Intel, LLVM, ...).
+The aim is to support all compilers available with *distutils* and *numpy.distutils*.
-* Add support for more processors (ARM, ARM64, ...).
+* Add support for more processors (ARM, ...).